 Real vs. Fake

-There is some debate over whether the kisses given should be real kisses or fake air kisses.
-There seem to be variations on the rule.
+There is some debate over whether the cheek kisses given should be real or fake air kisses.
+There seem to be variations on this part of the three kiss rule.
 However, all parties involved tend to agree that it is not good etiquette to lick your lips and proceed to make the other person cheeks very wet.

 Left, Right, Left or Right, Left, Right?